On this page:

 1.5 Most personal insolvency practitioners are members of at least one of these bodies which require their members to implement policies, procedures and systems to ensure effective complaints management.

-2.1 AFSA Regulation and Enforcement has broad powers of inquiry and can require practitioners to undertake remedial action or it can commence disciplinary proceedings where a breach of duties and/or powers is identified.
-However, in most cases where practitioners are entitled to exercise a statutory discretion we have no power to direct how they decide issues or action matters.
+2.1 Using our broad powers of inquiry we can require practitioners to undertake remedial action or, where a breach of duty and/or power is identified, respond to disciplinary proceedings.
+However our role will be limited in most cases where practitioners are entitled to exercise a statutory discretion.

-2.2 It is important to emphasise that we may not be able to resolve every concern raised about regulated practitioners or their administrations.
-A complainant in such cases may not achieve their desired outcome and have to consider alternative remedies.
+2.2 We may not be able to resolve every concern raised about regulated practitioners or their administrations.
+In such cases, a complainant may not achieve their desired outcome and may have to consider alternative remedies.
 A guide to expected outcomes in different scenarios is shown in Annexure A to this practice statement.

-3.1 Usually it will be a debtor, bankrupt or creditor who contacts AFSA Regulation and Enforcement with a concern or complaint about decisions or conduct of:
+3.1 Usually it will be a debtor, bankrupt or creditor who contacts AFSA.
+The complaint or concerns may be about the decisions or conduct of: